 Step 2 - Design Drawings and Photographs

-Based on the site analysis, and using our computer-aided design tools, we will create:
+Based on the site analysis, and using computer-aided design tools, I will create:

 a detailed schematic drawing and plant list for your new garden